NateTma/printf/README.md

-This is a group project done by my teammate and myself
+This is a group project done by my teammate, Yohannes Asfawosen and myself, Natenael Tamirat